Julianne Hough Stuns In Sheer Jumpsuit On Instagram

 In the series, the former Dancing with the Stars dancer and later judge is wearing her blonde hair in a short bob with darker roots showing.
 Her longs bangs cover her forehead and partially block her eyes.

-Hough is wearing earth toned makeup on her face, with a brown and red smokey eye and cherry colored lipstick.
+Hough is wearing earth tone makeup on her face, with a brown and red smokey eye and cherry colored lipstick.
 She also has a pink tint on her cheeks, helping accentuate her high cheekbones.

 She shared two similar photos that captures her from the waist up and a third shot that shows a group of people with cameras around her, which shows her full-length body.
 In the caption, she joked that it takes a village, paired with the hashtag “gotta get the shot.”